 As well as being a presenter Wayne also takes care of all the technical stuff at St. Luke’s Sound.
 When we say everything we do mean everything.
 He was born and raised in North Wales and first volunteered for Hospital Radio back in 1990 at the tender age of just 16 when he did a weekly show for Radio Glan Clwyd.
 He has been living in Bradford for 13 years now and has been volunteering for St. Luke’s Sound for 3 years.
 He enjoys all types of music but you can probably guarantee he will play at least one Beatles’ song every show.

-Stuart is married with one son, one daughter, four granddaughters and is therefore exhausted, permanently in the minority and always in the wrong .
+Stuart is married with one son, two daughters, four granddaughters, one grandson and is therefore exhausted, permanently in the minority and always in the wrong .
 He spent much of his early life as a small boy, however he grew out of that and became a man.
 This transition was accompanied by the deepening of his voice and the lengthening of his trousers.
 He escapes to SLS on a Saturday morning to talk complete nonsense to any troubled soul who will listen.
 His musical taste is both wide and varied but he never needs an excuse to include Elvis Presley somewhere in the programme.

 As well as being one of the presenters on St Luke’s Sound John Winter is our esteemed treasurer.
 He presents the aptly named ‘FRIDAY LUNCH TIME PROGRAMME’ which is broadcast from 12.30pm till 2.00pm every Friday.
 The show is made up of an eclectic mix of all types of music and each week has a main theme plus a featured artist, featured group and featured album slot.
 John enjoys all types of music particularly Jazz, Blues and Folk, all of which are often played on the programme.
 He particularly enjoys playing less well known records.